Azure/azure-powershell/src/Aks/docs/Set-AzAks.md

 ```

 ### -InputObject
-A PSKubernetesCluster object, normally passed through the pipeline.
+A IAksIdentity object, normally passed through the pipeline.
 To construct, see NOTES section for INPUTOBJECT properties and create a hash table.

 ```yaml